malaagaafar/Projects/README.md

-# This Repo Includes Personal Projects for Practicing Data Analysis Skills
+# This Repo Includes Personal Projects for Practicing Machine Learning, Data Science, and Data Analysis Skills.